-Proposal Votes Required Voting Options Impact of "Withhold" or "Abstain" Votes Broker Discretionary Voting Allowed Proposal No. 1: Election of Directors The plurality of the votes of shares of the voting power present or represented by proxy.
-This means that the nominee receiving the highest number of affirmative "FOR" votes will be elected.
-"FOR" "WITHHOLD" None (1) No(2) Proposal No. 2: Ratification of Appointment of Independent Registered Public Accounting Firm The affirmative vote of the holders of a majority of shares of the voting power present or represented by proxy.
-"FOR" "AGAINST" "ABSTAIN" Will count as a vote "against" (3) Yes (4) Proposal No. 3: Approval of Charter Amendments The affirmative vote of the holders of a majority of the outstanding shares of our common stock entitled to vote.
-"FOR" "AGAINST" "ABSTAIN" Will count as a vote "against"(3) Yes (4)
+Proposal Votes Required Voting Options Impact of "Withhold" or "Abstain" Votes Broker Discretionary Voting Allowed Proposal No. 1 : Election of Directors The plurality of the votes of shares of the voting power present or represented by proxy.
+This means that the three nominees receiving the highest number of affirmative "FOR" votes will be elected.
+"FOR" "WITHHOLD" None (1) No (5) Proposal No. 2 : Ratification of Appointment of Independent Registered Public Accounting Firm The affirmative vote of the holders of a majority of shares of the voting power present or represented by proxy.
+"FOR" "AGAINST" "ABSTAIN" Will count as a vote "against" (3) Yes (4) Proposal No. 3 : Approval, on an advisory (non-binding) basis, of the compensation of our named executive officers The affirmative vote of the holders of a majority in voting power of the votes cast affirmatively or negatively (excluding abstentions) at the Annual Meeting by the holders entitled to vote thereon.
+"FOR" "AGAINST" "ABSTAIN" None (5) No (2) Proposal No. 4 : Approval of the Authorized Shares Proposal The affirmative vote of the holders of a majority of the shares of voting power casting votes in person (online during the virtual meeting) or by proxy at the Annual Meeting by the holders entitled to vote thereon.
+This means that the Authorized Shares Proposal will be approved if the votes cast "FOR" the proposal exceed the votes cast "AGAINST" the proposal.
+"FOR" "AGAINST" "ABSTAIN" None (5) Yes (4) Proposal No. 5 : Approval of Governance Proposal The affirmative vote of the holders of 66 2/3% of the outstanding shares of our common stock entitled to vote generally at an election of directors.
+"FOR" "AGAINST" "ABSTAIN" Will count as a vote "against" (3) No (2)